Ranchook/Decision-Tree-Training/README.md

 The following paramters will be fixed: criterion=entropy, cv=3 (cross validation), n_jobs = 4 (number of parallel jobs)

 1. Examine the influnce of different parameters of the decision tree:

-    1. Check the influence of the parameter "max_depth".
+    a.
+Check the influence of the parameter "max_depth".

-    2. Check the influence of the parameter "min_samples_leaf".
+    b.
+Check the influence of the parameter "min_samples_leaf".

-    3. Check the influence of the parameter "max_leaf_nodes".
+    c.
+Check the influence of the parameter "max_leaf_nodes".
 2. Choose the optimal value of each paramter and run it all together.